jenniferlu717/KrakenTools/DiversityTools/README.md

 # alpha\_diversity.py

 This program calculates alpha diversity, from the Bracken abundance estimation file.
-User must specify Bracken output file, the level of diversity, and type of alpha diversity to be calculated.
+User must specify Bracken output file, and type of alpha diversity to be calculated.
 Specific options are specified below.

 ## 1. alpha\_diversity.py usage/options